gatsbyjs/gatsby/docs/docs/deploying-to-cloudflare-workers.md

 [Cloudflare Workers](https://workers.cloudflare.com/) is a serverless platform for creating entirely new applications or augmenting existing ones without configuring or maintaining infrastructure.
 With [Workers Sites](https://developers.cloudflare.com/workers/sites/start-from-existing/) you can deploy any static site including your Gatsby projects to a domain on Cloudflare or for free on your [workers.dev](https://workers.dev) subdomain.

-To enable the KV store required to serve the Gatsby files, you'll need the [Workers Unlimited plan](https://developers.cloudflare.com/workers/about/pricing/) for \$5/month.
+To enable the KV store required to serve the Gatsby files, [Cloudflare KV is now free](https://developers.cloudflare.com/workers/platform/pricing).

 This guide will get you started in a few steps: